Bouni/blog.bouni.de/content/posts/2025/TV-RaspberryPi-Wallboard/index.md

 apt install -y lightdm openbox chromium-browser unclutter xorg
 ```
 We use lightdm as our display manager, openbox as our minimalistic window manager, chromium as our browser, unclutter to hide the mouse pointer.
 Everything on top of Xorg.
-I concidered using wayland in the beginning but that has its problems with overscan according to several sources and I need that.
+I considered using wayland in the beginning but that has its problems with overscan according to several sources and I need that.

 ### Configure lightdm
 ```sh